corsairmarks/combined_silfae_revisited/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 1.0.1 Require APocalypse for prescripted empire, extra names for randomisation, allow portraits as secondary species and to be randomized
+* 1.0.1 Require Apocalypse for prescripted empire, extra names for randomisation, allow portraits as secondary species and to be randomized

 ## Source Code